Stitzel–Weller Distillery: Brands

-The facility produced brands such as W. L. Weller, Old Fitzgerald, Pappy Van Winkle, Old Weller, Rebel Yell, and Weller's Cabin Still.
+The facility produced brands such as W. L. Weller, Old Fitzgerald, Pappy Van Winkle, Rebel Yell, and Cabin Still.
 Along with the 1972 closure, Rebel Yell was sold to The David Sherman Corporation, W.L.
 Weller to the Ancient Age distillery, to eventually be distilled by Buffalo Trace under the Sazerac Company, and the Old Fitzgerald brand to Heaven Hill.
 As of 2017, owner Diageo has restarted bottling Bulleit Bourbon at the site.

 Stitzel–Weller was influential along with Maker's Mark, for championing the making of wheated bourbon, substituting wheat for the rye more popularly used in bourbon making.
 It was also notable for often aging its spirits longer than the normal industry standard of the time, storing product at times 10 years or more.

 Capacity

 Upon opening in 1935, the facility had two warehouses with combined capacity to store 25,200 barrels.
 At its height, the facility boasted a workforce of 220 and a capacity of 800,000 cases annually.
 As of 2001 the facility was composed of 18 total warehouses with a combined capacity to store 300,000 barrels.

 The original doubler was reclaimed and in use as of 2017 at the Bulleit distillery in Shelbyville, Kentucky.
 As of 2017, the facility was used mostly for aging, with only one still in operation, producing about a barrel per day, and used for experimentation and research.